Thorium-Sim/thorium-nova/server/API.md

 - `PORT` - Set the port for the HTTP server.
 Useful for headless setups.
   Defaults to 4444.
-- `UDP_START` - Sets the lowest port for UDP connections.
-Defaults to 50000
-- `UDP_RANGE` - Sets the number of ports the app uses after `UDP_START`.
-This is effectively the max number of connected clients allowed.
-The max port will be `UDP_START + UDP_RANGE`.
-Defaults to 200.
 - `COOKIE_SECRET` - A secret key used to encrypt secure cookies.
 This is currently unused.
 - `THORIUM_PATH` - The directory that will contain the data and assets for